-Minnesota State Mankato will begin offering face-to-face tours and visits to campus again beginning on July 6, 2020.
+Minnesota State Mankato is offering face-to-face tours and visits to campus.
 Key safety features you can expect are requirements that all staff, students, and visitors wear face coverings during the visit and also complete a daily self-screening assessment before visiting campus.
-The University will provide cloth masks to all students prior to the start of the semester and our Admissions Office will have some available for visitors this fall.
+The University will provide cloth masks to all students prior to the start of the semester and our Admissions Office will have some available for visitors.
 We will continue to offer virtual visits of our campus, but we are excited to begin welcoming people back to our campus carefully.

 How are we serving students during Covid-19?

 We are looking forward to welcoming you to Minnesota State Mankato for a mixture of face-to-face and online instruction, as well as a new model that we are calling FlexSync.
 FlexSync course delivery allows students to attend the same class in-person or remotely via Zoom.
 The flexibility allowed by FlexSync may be used throughout the semester to meet student needs and preferences as well as to adjust to evolving distancing guidelines related to the current health crisis.
 Please visit the Return to Learn website, where you can also find more information about the plan and how it will come together over the coming weeks.

 Test Optional Through Fall 2022